Dysport vs Botox: Which is Better for Wrinkles in 2024

 Dysport vs Botox: The Difference Between Dysport and Botox

-After doing a ton of research and trying both Botox and Dysport myself- I’ve come to the conclusion that there are really only slight differences between the two and when deciding on which to choose, it will really boil down to personal preference.
+After doing a ton of research and trying both Botox and Dysport myself- I’ve concluded that there are really only slight differences between the two, and when deciding on which to choose, it will really boil down to personal preference.

 Target area